Jamaica Facts

 • Callaloo: side dish made with sautéed leafy green vegetables such as amaranth or taro or water spinach

-• Jerk: made with chicken, pork or beef meat.
+• Jerk chicken: made with chicken, pork or beef meat.
 Jerk is made with special spices such as garlic, ginger, cinnamon, cloves and pepper.

 • Run dun: 'run down' is a fish stew made with onion, tomatoes, peppers and served most often with green bananas